Particular/ServicePulse/docs/frontend/error-capability-card.md

 Recoverability-specific checks:

 1. If the card disappears instead of showing `Unavailable`, confirm the scenario has crossed into full ServiceControl connection failure, which replaces the dashboard.
-2. If the `FailedMessages` indicator is wrong, inspect whether the active topology is single-region or has `remote-error` instances.
+2. If the `FailedMessages` indicator is wrong, inspect whether the primary instance is connected.